jo anne's place logo

 Expand Your Taste Buds

 We've all had a lot of the same dishes in our lives.
 Many of us like to go back to the old tried and true recipes we've had before.
 As they say, if it 'aint broke, don't fix it.
-However, there are SO many other food options we don't let ourselves try because it seems weird to us.
+However, there are SO many other food options we don't let ourselves try because they seem foreign to us.
 Not only does it help expand your palate, it allows you to have an appreciation for cultures that aren't your own.
 Open up your mind (and your stomach) and try out some of these delicious international food recipes, most of which you can make with ingredients from our store!
 There's a lot of diverse recipes in here from Japanese to Indian food!

 Tofu poke bowl